The Academic Editorial Board supports the Editorial Team in its mission by:

 Iwona Kurz

-Institute of Polish Culture, University of Warsaw ORCID
+Institute of Polish Culture, University of Warsaw, Poland ORCID SCOPUS ID

 B. 1972.
 Works in the Institute of Polish Culture at University of Warsaw.
 Main field of interests: history of Polish culture of XX century in visual perspective, anthropology of body and gender, anthropology of visual culture.
 Author of Twarze w tłumie (Faces in the Crowd.
 Views of the heroes of collective imagination in Polish culture 1955–1969; Bolesław Michałek Award for the best film studies book in 2005; Nike Literary Award: short-listed for the best book in 2005), co-author of Obyczaje polskie.
 Wiek XX w krótkich hasłach (Polish Everyday Culture.
 20th Century in Short Entries, 2008), editor of Film i historia.
 Antologia (Film and History.
 Anthology, 2008), co-editor of readers Antropologia ciała (Anthropology of the Body, 2008) and Antropologia kultury wizualnej (Anthropology of Visual Culture, 2012).